Sumi7/React_SSR/README.md

 # React_SSR
-A minimal app setup for learning react SSR.
+A react app for learning react SSR.